GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **At Higher Tiers**: For each tier beyond minimum, you may either affect an additional creature which is touching yourself or another affected by the spell or you may extend the duration by 2 hours.

-**Critical Failure**: You have failed to create the magical filed that properly balances thermal regulation.
+**Critical Failure**: You have failed to create the magical field that properly balances thermal regulation.
 Roll an attack roll against yourself.
 If odd, it is a crushing attack.
 If even, it is a cold attack.

 #### Exploding Sphere